Physique Pictorial fuels our fantasies

 So many people have deep personal experiences associated with Bob’s photographs.
 That’s probably because Bob shot his models in hundreds of different tableaux, so there was something for everyone in that regards.
 There’s also a kind of romanticism that pervades Bob’s images – a reminder of a time before Stonewall, when identity politics didn’t define people’s sexual experiences in such sharp distinction.

-For myself, I feel a camaraderie when I look at these photographs — a comfort in knowing that there were men that came before me that liked to lift weights, show off their muscles to each other, and horse around as well.
+For myself, I feel a camaraderie when I look at these photographs – a comfort in knowing that there were men that came before me that liked to lift weights, show off their muscles to each other, and horse around as well.
 It’s a sense of belonging to the history of humanity that’s often hard for queer men to find for themselves.
-I think Mizer’s work does that, at least for me it does.
+I think Mizer’s work does that.

 Would you describe Physique Pictorial as erotica?

-What’s notable about the contemporary photographers featured in Volume 46?
+What’s notable about the contemporary photographers featured in the relaunched Physique Pictorial?

-What does Volume 46 tell us about male sexuality in today’s world?
+What does Physique Pictorial tell us about male sexuality in today’s world?

-This volume, especially with the work of Nick Turner and Juan Ramos, highlights how men continue to use photography to not only express who they are as artists, but discover for themselves new facets of their masculinity.
-This is why self-portraiture is probably the most intimate form of self-knowledge an artist can engage with.
+The magazine highlights how men continue to use photography to not only express who they are as artists, but discover for themselves new facets of their masculinity.

-What do you hope that people feel when reading Volume 46 of Physique Pictorial?
+What do you hope that people feel when reading Physique Pictorial?

 As our art director Frederick Woodruff often mentions – The Physique Pictorial is back to reassert the exact same question Bob toiled with his whole life: ‘What is it about masculinity that is so mysterious, beautiful and beguiling?
 Maybe I can answer that with my photographs.’
 A great ambition.